Fuel oil poisoning occurs when someone swallows, breathes in (inhales), or touches fuel oil.

 - Fluids through a vein (by IV)

 - Washing of the skin (irrigation), perhaps every few hours for several days

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-How well someone does depends on how much fuel oil they swallowed and how quickly they receive treatment.
+How well someone does depends on how much fuel oil was swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

 Extensive damage to the mouth, throat, and stomach are possible.
 The outcome depends on the extent of this damage.
 Damage can continue to occur for several weeks after swallowing fuel oil.

 The main danger from swallowing kerosene is that it can also go into your lungs.
 It can also get into your lungs if you throw up kerosene you have swallowed.
 Getting a large amount into your lungs can cause serious lung damage.
 It can also cause you to stop breathing.

 Aronson JK.
 Organic solvents.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:385-389.